Cluster Algebras and Scattering Diagrams, Part II. Cluster Patterns and Scattering Diagrams

 \section{More about $C$- and $G$-matrices}

 In this section we study more about $C$- and $G$-matrices, namely, the tropical part of a cluster pattern.
-In this section we only consider a $B$-pattern $\bfB$, and we do not refer to a cluster pattern $\bfSigma$.
+Here we only consider a $B$-pattern $\bfB$, and we do not refer to a cluster pattern $\bfSigma$.
 Therefore, we regard that $C$- and $G$-matrices are directly associated with a $B$-pattern $\bfB$.